Foundation Diet and Health

 Can you eat Jerusalem artichokes raw?
 Jerusalem artichokes, also known as Jerusalem artichokes or earth pears, have health benefits when eaten raw (and organically grown).
 However, eating inulin-rich vegetables such as Jerusalem artichokes can lead to flatulence.
 3 If you don't tolerate Jerusalem artichokes raw, heating them briefly with lemon juice or vinegar (pH 4 or less) will reduce the inulin content.
 9,17,19 In general, you should gradually increase the amount of this healthy root you eat.

 The sweet, nutty tubers can be eaten with or without the skin.
-If you eat the fine skin, you should opt for organic quality.
+If you eat the delicate skin, you should opt for organic quality.

 With a suitable juicer, you can extract fresh Jerusalem artichoke juice, which you can add to drinks.